emartineznunez/AutoMeKin/index.md

 Finally, Entos Qcore can be installed for xtb and DFT calculations.
 To install Entos Qcore, we recommend following these steps:

 1. Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
-2. Add the following line to `$HOME/.condarc` (create the file if not present):
+2. Add the following line to `$HOME/.condarc`, creating the file if not present:
 ```
 auto_activate_base: false
 ```
 which avoids activation of base environment.
-3. Install qcore version 0.8.14 in a conda environment (qcore-0.8.14-env):
+3. Install qcore version 0.8.14 in the conda environment qcore-0.8.14-env:
 ```
 conda create -n qcore-0.8.14-env -c entos -c conda-forge qcore==0.8.14 'tbb<2021'
 ```